thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 - If it finds a proper handler for the `fulfill` or `reject` event, it return a new promise which eventually resolves to the return value of the handler.
 - If it does not find a proper handler for the `fulfill` or `reject` event \(e.g. when a promise is rejected and a call to `then` function does not supply `onRejected` callback\), the method would return the original promise.

-### Treating a Promise as a gift box
+#### Treating a Promise as a gift box

-OK, this sounds pretty abstract, even after you have seen the codes itself.
+OK, this sounds pretty abstract.
 I have another mental model for you.

-If you receive Promise object, you can think a promise as a gift box.
+If you receive Promise object, you can think of a promise as a gift box.
 It's wrapped nicely, and you don't know what's inside.
 All you can see is there are two LED lights on the surface:

 - A green LED light
 - A red LED light